We got the Beets!

 Next

-How emulsifiers can alter your gut microbiota
+How emulsifiers alter gut microbiota